webplatform/docs/dom/Node/nodeType/index.md

 }}
 {{Notes_Section
 |Notes=If the node represents an attribute retrieved from the [[dom/Node/attributes|'''attributes''']] collection, the '''nodeType''' returns <code>null</code>.

+The proprietary &lt;comment&gt; element is recognized as a HTMLUnknown element in IE10 and higher and returns ELEMENT_NODE as its type.

+Use the HTML comment block instead.

+&lt;-- this is a hidden comment tag --&gt;

+&lt;comment&gt; this is a Custom Element and will display on your web page... do not use&gt/comment&gt;
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification